 Within highly competitive sectors, growing businesses can transform the way they work by defining and controlling the development of their processes using these tools.

-Business process modelling offers a common repository and unified language for communicating decisions, procedures and rules.
+Business process modeling offers a common repository and unified language for communicating decisions, procedures and rules.
 As part of a complete business management solution, it can form an integral part of a Quality Assurance and compliance strategy.
 It can empower everyone in a business to identify and instigate change to deliver greater efficiencies.
 Ultimately, it can improve the way business decisions are made, reducing waste and errors created by miscommunication and ‘document anarchy’.

 Where complex development challenges have led to the proliferation of chaotic processes, considerable competitive advantage can be gained by focusing on streamlining business functions through improved BPM.